Biosci140 - Introduction to Human Genetics - Julie Nguyen

 What to Expect:

-• In order to do well in all parts of student learning objectives (SLO), you are required to read all assigned reading materials and genetics homework assignments.
+- In order to do well in this course, you are required to read all assigned reading materials and genetics homework assignments.
 All text chapter reading materials via ppts, lecture study guides, and/or videos will be made available on Canvas.

 Types of Assessments